- Michael Thompson

 This is another extreme example, but it serves as a good reminder that we all experience things differently.
 My friend was close to his mom.
 The doctors gave her a few hours to live and my friend ended up holding her hand for a month before she passed away.
 As you can imagine, this took a major toll on his emotional well-being.
 People telling him they know how he feels, though not intentional, ended up pissing him off.

-When someone is going through a hard time, even if you’ve experienced something similar in the past, we don’t always have to say something.
+When someone is going through a hard time, even if you’ve experienced something similar in the past, you don’t always have to say something.

 This can be difficult as we want to comfort the people we care about and let them know they’re not alone.
 Listening to them, however, and letting them feel your presence is enough.